mallen13/java-appointment-manager/README.md

 # Inventory Management System
 ## Purpose

 The purpose of this application is to provide a user-friendly interface to manage appointments and customers.
-The application will allow the user to add, modifys, delete, and view customers/ appointments, and well as generate reports.
+The application will allow the user to add, modify, delete, and view customers/ appointments, as well as generate reports.

 ## About
 Application features include: